markmoxon/elite-source-code-bbc-master/README.md

 ### Building the Master Compact variant

-You can build the Master Compact release by appending `variant=compact` to the `make` command, like this on Windows:
+You can build the Master Compact variant by appending `variant=compact` to the `make` command, like this on Windows:

 ```
 make.bat encrypt verify variant=compact